 Trivia: Both Ross and Chandler made strange comments about each other's first girlfriends in their best man speeches.
-In this episode Chandler said Ross over inflated his first girlfriend and in "The One With Monica and Chandler's Wedding" Ross said that Chandler's first girlfriend couldn't control her bladder.
+In this episode Chandler said Ross over inflated his first girlfriend and in "The One with Chandler and Monica's Wedding (1)" Ross said that Chandler's first girlfriend couldn't control her bladder.

 Continuity: When Ross and Emily's parents meet for the first time, Judy Geller makes the joke that this may be the only wedding they get to throw, referring to Monica never getting married.
 However, Ross was married once before to Carol and, presumably, already had a wedding.

-Continuity Error: Although the wedding dress Emily is wearing is similar to the one picked up by Monica in "The One with All the Wedding Dresses," it is clearly a different design.
-What's more, Emily is wearing a matching jacket that was not with the dress Monica picked up, and a tiara instead of the veil Monica wore.
+Continuity: Although the wedding dress Emily is wearing is similar to the one picked up by Monica in "The One with All the Wedding Dresses," it is clearly a different design.
+What's more, Emily is wearing a matching jacket that was not with the dress Monica picked up and a tiara instead of the veil Monica wore.

 Goof: When the wedding begins, the first bridesmaid walks down the aisle with a man, dressed in the same attire as the best men.
 He is not seen again, and the only men in the wedding party are Joey and Chandler.